-Probationary periods are the non-negotiable loophole for employers to terminate and throw out any agreement you may think you have.
+Probationary periods (I call these amongst others, trash day) are the non-negotiable loophole for employers to implement your dismissal and throw out any agreement you may think you have.
 Many employment contracts don’t mention that a probation period applies, so new employees automatedly assume it doesn’t apply to them.
 To some employers dismissing someone in a probation period is all part of a days work.

 In some cases families move their entire lives across the country just for work.
 The failure or the successful completion of this period is crucial to determining the rest of their lives.
 During this period, the boss thinks they have absolute power.
 They simply do as they please.
 Employees live in fear of their workplace overlords and unnecessarily suffer in silence, many are bullied, abused, underpaid and in some cases sexually harassed.